 The funnel spun for about 2 minutes before disappearing.
-At this point, a chaser's nightmare appeared ahead of me - a sign stating that the road to the east was closed!
-I would have to take a rural road south to Highway 140 and resume the chase east from there.
+At this point, a storm observer's nightmare appeared ahead of me - a sign stating that the road to the east was closed!
+I would have to take a rural road south to Highway 140 and resume the expedition east from there.
 The long drive south to 140 cost me my position ahead of the fast-moving storm, and I was never able to catch up again.
 This was the view to the east as I headed south near Old Ripley, as the storm pulled well ahead of me.

 Once I reached 140, I was about a mile or so behind the storm.

 I tried in vain to catch up, going as far as Vandalia on I-70 before finally giving up.
 On the way, a vivid rainbow appeared, followed by mammatus and a nice display of convection on the rear flank of the storm to the south.